Gabbyton/CEMENTO/README.md

 cemento drawio_ttl your_output_diagram.drawio your_triples.ttl
 ```

-It is that simple.By default, the program compiles with the versions of the reference ontologies it needs to do term matching.
+It is that simple.
+By default, the program compiles with the versions of the reference ontologies it needs to do term matching.
 Specifically, it comes bundled with the following ontologies.

 - [Common Core Ontologies](https://github.com/CommonCoreOntology/CommonCoreOntologies)
 - [OWL Schema](https://www.w3.org/2002/07/owl#)